 So while this won’t be the most comprehensive travel guide Koh Tao you will find, I promise you all places are tried, tested and loved to a degree that I think if they had Buy 5, Get 1 Free deals, I would have saved a lot of money already…

 And after just returning from spending another two months there, I have not only confirmed some good old faithful but also find a few new options that swiftly made my list.

-It seems that every month has its perks on Koh Tao depending on what you are looking for: hottest weather between March and May, but also best for Whale Shark spotting, more quiet time with balmy temperatures in June through early September, vibey busy season Christmas, January, and February.
+It seems that every month has its perks for a Koh Tao holiday depending on what you are looking for: hottest weather between March and May, but also best for Whale Shark spotting, more quiet time with balmy temperatures in June through early September, vibey busy season Christmas, January, and February.
 The only month that is really not recommended is November for that is monsoon time.

 Samui really has the prettiest airport, orchids and cute boutiques included, so if you need to spend some time there until your ferry leaves, don’t despair.
 The ferry takes about two hours and stops in Koh Phangan on the way.

-Once you need to go back, allocate enough time and then some because ferries do run late at times.
+Once you need to leave Koh Tao, allocate enough time and then some because ferries do run late at times.

-Once you have arrived there are a few options to get around:
+Once you have arrived on Koh Tao there are a few options to get around:

 a) You are an expert on a Vespa.
 And by expert I mean expert – roads are not the best and I saw quite a few people getting nasty injuries.